mrc-ide/hypatia/README.md

 ## Example 2

-This is an example showing how to run the simulation
+This is an example showing how to get SQUIRe parameters, psq

 ## License